 I was born and raised on the Tibetan plateau.
 And I sing and dance with the utensils in my kitchen while remembering and storytelling in my mind.
-Consulting in the realm of user experience (UX/UI) design now based in Madison, WI, U.S., I’m blessed with the positive responses to my design contributions and winning several awards.
+Consulting in the realm of user experience (UX/UI) design now based in Portland, OR, U.S., I’m blessed with the positive responses to my design contributions and winning several awards.

 Growing up in the valley of Rebgong (རེབ་གོང AKA Rebkong), a cultural hub, I learned the art of making comfort food and the essence of what it takes to make juicy yak meat dumplings that will splash in your mouth while the delicate wrapper stays perfectly intact.
 And no one trained me better in cooking than my beloved late grandmother, Sonam.

 My love of cooking fresh meals daily, storytelling, and gardening has continued to this day.
 And my friends here in the West are continually fascinated with my rich heritage, the stories I share, and the dishes I cook.

 My grandmother was illiterate, a nomad at birth, but she understood the meaning of education, and of taking the road less traveled.

 Grandmother once said this to me, “To discover the world, one must move beyond her own kitchen.”
 This conviction led to my own personal journey from Asia to Europe and to America, where I learned a brand new language, new culture, and built a successful career in an English-speaking society.